 Item Evidence Requirement Clarification 1.3a C = The IEP team used multiple sources of information to determine that a significant cognitive disability exists.
 A significant cognitive disability is pervasive and affects learning across all content areas, independent functioning, community living, leisure, and vocational activities.
 IEP teams must review and discuss multiple sources of information for evidence of a significant cognitive disability, including, for example, psychological assessments, assessments of adaptive skills, classroom observations, and formal and informal assessment data.
-Guidance for IEP Teams: Participation Decisions for the Alternate Assessments and Instruction Using Alternate Standards (April 2019) A significant cognitive disability is not determined by only an IQ score but rather by a holistic understanding of a student, including the student's adaptive functioning.
-1.3b C = The student is learning content derived from the Maryland College and Career-Ready Standards in English/language arts, Mathematics, and the Next Generation Science Standards.
-The student's disability or multiple disabilities affect how the student learns curriculum derived from the MCCRS and NGSS.
-The alternate academic achievement standards are aligned with the MCCRS English/language arts and mathematics and are called the Core Content Connectors (CCC).
-A CCC is a representation of the essential "core" or big idea of the content standard in the MCCRS.
-Each CCC was identified by examining hypothesized learning progressions developed by the National Center and State Collaborative (NCSC), aligned with the MCCRS to determine the critical content for students with significant cognitive disabilities.
-For more information on NCSC and the CCCs, visit the NCSC resources website.
-Guidance for IEP Teams: Participation Decisions for the Alternate Assessments and Instruction Using Alternate Standards (April 2019) Curriculum modified in complexity, breadth, and depth of the student's current enrolled grade- level.
+Guidance for IEP Teams Working with Students with the Most Significant Cognitive Disabilities: Assessment and Eligibility for the Alternate Framework (Fall 2023) Effective January 1, 2024, IEP teams complete SECTION 2: DOES THE STUDENT HAVE A SIGNIFICANT COGNITIVE DISABILITY?
+Cognitive Assessments and Adaptive Skills Assessments of the revised Appendix A: Participation Criteria and Checklist.
+A significant cognitive disability is not determined by only an IQ score but rather by a holistic understanding of a student, including the student's adaptive functioning.

+Item Evidence Requi ement Clarification C = The student is The st C = The student is achieved learning content derived and mean from the Maryland a repring College and Career-Ready the Mean Standards in progree English/language arts, (NCSC) Mathematics, and the studen Next Generation Science and the Standards.
+Guida udent's disability or multiple disabilities affect how the student learns flum derived from the MCCRS and NGSS.
+The alternate academic ement standards are aligned with the MCCRS English/language arts athematics and are called the Core Content Connectors (CCC).
+A CCC is esentation of the essential "core" or big idea of the content standard in CCRS.
+Each CCC was identified by examining hypothesized learning ssions developed by the National Center and State Collaborative 1, aligned with the MCCRS to determine the critical content for its with significant cognitive disabilities.
+For more information on NCSC e CCCs, visit the NCSC resources website.
+Ince for IEP Teams Working with Students with the Most Significant ive Disabilities: Assessment and Eligibility for the Alternate Framework Clarification Effective January 1, 2024, IEP teams complete SECTION 2: DOES THE STUDENT HAVE A SIGNIFICANT COGNITIVE DISABILITY? and SECTION 3: DOES THE STUDENT REQUIRE SIGNIFICANT MODIFICATIONS TO CURRICULUM IN ORDER TO ACCESS KNOWLEDGE AND SKILLS AND DEMONSTRATE PROGRESS IN THE MARYLAND COLLEGE AND CAREER READY STANDARDS? of the revised Appendix A: Participation Criteria and Checklist.
+Curriculum modified in complexity, breadth, and depth of the student's current enrolled grade- level.